 Click here to contribute feedback

-The Pastel Ball Python is a pattern changer and colour enhancer that can easily be told apart from a Normal Ball Python by it high contrast yellows throughout its body, aswel as the “hook” and “ringed” shaped alien heads.
-Pastels also tend to have green eyes that can also help tell them apart in a clutch.
+The Pastel Ball Python is a pattern changer and colour enhancer that can easily be told apart from a Normal Ball Python by the high contrast yellows throughout its body, as well as the “hook” and “ringed” shaped alien heads.
+Pastels also tend to have green eyes that can help tell them apart in a clutch.

 There have been multiple lines of Pastel brought into the hobby from wild caught animals thought the past 25 years.